 Step 1: Engage

 Garbage in, garbage out.
 You cannot join a group and wait for people to notice you.
 You HAVE to jump in.
-I know it’s scary, it’s like being the first person to talk at a cocktail party.
-Eventually, someone has to speak up, it might as well be you.
+I know it’s scary.
+It’s like being the first person to talk at a cocktail party.
+Eventually, someone has to speak up, and it might as well be you.
 Share your story and your why.
 Here are some tips to help you engage:

 - Find a post of interest and contribute or acknowledge.